mynaparrot/plugNmeet-docs/docs/intro.md

 - Advanced User Lock Settings to manage participants

 ### Recording & Live Broadcasting
-- Local MP4/WebM Recording of your meetings
+- **Record Your Meetings:** Save meetings as MP4 files on your computer or in the cloud.
-- Live Stream your conference via RTMP to YouTube, etc.
+- **Live Stream to the World:** Broadcast your conference to YouTube, Facebook, or any other RTMP-supported platform.
+- **Use Professional Streaming Tools:** Bring in polished video feeds from external sources like OBS Studio using RTMP or WHIP for high-quality, low-latency broadcasts.
-- Co-play video files directly in a meeting
+- **Watch Videos Together:** Play uploaded video files or watch YouTube videos in sync with all participants during a meeting.

 ### Advanced Integration & Security
 - **End-to-End Encryption (E2EE):** Secures all media (audio/video), chat, and whiteboard content for maximum privacy.
 Supported on the latest versions of modern browsers like Chrome, Firefox, and Safari.